harinboy/harinboy.github.io/index.md

 # About

 Hi!
-I am a fourth-year undergraduate student at Seoul National University,
+I am an undergraduate student at Seoul National University,
-double majoring in Computer Science & Engineering and Mathematical Sciences.
+double majoring in Computer Science and Engineering & Mathematical Sciences.

 I am deeply interested in reinforcement learning theory.
 My other interests include multi-agent learning, game theory, and the design and analysis of algorithms.